Atlanta Slip and Fall Attorney

 For Additional Questions Speak With Professionals

 If you need more information about dealing with a slip and fall claim, or would like additional preventative measures, you can speak with a slip and fall attorney in Atlanta.
 Issa and Castro work on a contingency basis, so you never have to pay out of pocket.
-Contact us now to speak with one of our attorneys in a free consultation about your case.
+Contact us now to speak with one of our personal injury attorneys in a free consultation about your case.